-ree Months Ended March 31, 2024 Total estimated insurance receivable - December 31, 2023 \$ 56.7 Change in estimated property insurance recoveries 3.0 Proceeds received from insurer (6.9) Total estimated insurance receivable - March 31, 2024 \$ 52.8
+ne Months Ended ptember 30, 2024 Total estimated insurance receivable - December 31, 2023 \$ 56.7 Change in estimated property insurance recoveries 11.0 Proceeds received from insurer (18.4) Total estimated insurance receivable - September 30, 2024 \$ 49.3

-Changes in estimated property insurance recoveries related to Hurricane Ian during the three months ended March 31, 2024 were primarily the result of \$3.0 million of incremental costs that exceeded the applicable deductible.
 The foregoing estimates are based on current information available, and we continue to assess these estimates.
 Actual charges and insurance recoveries could vary significantly from these estimates.
 Any changes to these estimates will be recognized in the period(s) in which they are determined.

 We are actively working with our insurance providers on claims for business interruption recoveries.
-During the three months ended March 31, 2024 and 2023, we did not recognize any business interruption recoveries for lost earnings from the hurricane event.
-The related communities are under redevelopment.
-As such, we currently cannot estimate a date when operating results will be restored to pre-hurricane levels.
+During the nine months ended September 30, 2024 we recognized \$5.2 million, net of deductibles, for lost earnings from Hurricane Ian covering the period from September 1, 2023 through January 31, 2024.
+The business interruption proceeds were recorded within Brokerage commissions and other, net in our Consolidated Statements of Operations.
+The related communities are under redevelopment and we have gradually started to lease developed sites at these communities to customers.
+However, we currently cannot estimate a date when operating results will be restored to pre-hurricane levels.
 Our business interruption insurance policy provides for up to 60 months of coverage from the date of restoration.